sbosnick/selection/design/sel4plat.md

 The platform crates shall also compile the seL4 microkernel binary itself as a side effect of being built.

-The platform crates shall expose *cargo* features for "profiles" of seL4 Kernel\* non-ABI options.
+The platform crates shall expose *cargo* features for "classes" of seL4 Kernel\* non-ABI options.